gcu-merk/CST_590_Computer_Science_Capstone_Project/documentation/docs/User_Guide.md

 **AI Camera (IMX500):** Sony 12MP camera sensor with built-in neural processing unit that performs on-chip vehicle classification

-**API Gateway:** Service that provides REST and WebSocket endpoints for external system integration
+**API Gateway:** Service that provides REST and WebSocket endpoints for external system integration; in this system, the `traffic-monitor` service acts as the API gateway

-**Cloud UI:** Optional cloud-based dashboard for historical analytics and remote management
+**Cloud UI:** Optional cloud-based dashboard for historical analytics and remote management; this system uses GitHub Pages for the public dashboard

-**Consolidator:** Service that fuses radar and camera data to create comprehensive vehicle detection events
+**Data Integration:** The process of combining data from multiple sensors (IMX500 camera and OPS243-C radar) into a unified stream for analysis and storage in Redis

 **Detection Event:** A recorded instance of a vehicle detection, including timestamp, vehicle type, speed, and location